bungle-bear/bungle-bear.github.io/raiding.md

 If you did it wrong, then you (or someone else) will probably be dead.
 In the case of your rotation, however, feedback is less immediate.
 This can be hard to assess during the fight itself.
-In the heat of battle, many mistakes can go unnoticed.
+In the heat of battle, many mistakes go unnoticed.
-The only reliable way to evaluate your performance is by using a tool called ACT (Advanced Combat Tracker).
+The only reliable way to evaluate your performance is by using a tool called [ACT](https://advancedcombattracker.com/) (Advanced Combat Tracker).
 This basically records all the events that occur during a fight, and then generates various useful statistics.
 It can tell your DPS, or your HPS (Healing Per Second),